 Amber is the Executive Producer of The Drums Inside Your Chest, an annual poetry concert that showcases outstanding contemporary poets.
 She is the co-founder of the nonprofit Write Now Poetry Society which works to build an audience for unique poetry events.
 She currently writes for The Poetry Foundation and is a poetry reviewer for Bust Magazine.
 Amber lives in New York City with her husband, comedian David Cross.

 Amber Tamblyn is an author, actress and director from Los Angeles.
 She has been nominated for an Emmy, Golden Globe and Independent Spirit Award for her work in television and film.
 She has three collections of poetry and prose, most recently Dark Sparkler (Harper Perennial) which explores the lives and deaths of child star actresses, with accompanying artwork by such luminaries as Marilyn Manson and David Lynch, amongst others.
+She also has a novel, Maude, forthcoming in May 2018.
 She reviews books of poetry written by women for Bust Magazine and is a contributing writer for The Poetry Foundation and visiting Woodrow Wilson Fellow.
 She lives in Brooklyn.